 Finding Healthy Food Options

-As a food mecca, Puerto Vallarta has a foodie fusion from so many different cuisines and cultures.
-Whatever your palate is craving, there is something out there.
-Avocados are a staple with every meal.
+As a food mecca, Puerto Vallarta is a haven for many different cuisines and cultures.
+There is something out there for whatever your palate is craving.
+That said, avocados tend to be a staple with every meal (and I’m not complaining).

 Vegan Restaurants and Food Carts

-If you are seeking a pure Vegan food experience in Puerto Vallarta, you might be hard pressed to find one.
-However, there are plenty of vegan/vegetarian restaurants to choose from, as well as restaurants which have specific vegan dishes.
-Every restaurant visited, whether or not they served meat, was able to modify as necessary.
+If you are seeking a pure L.A.-type vegan food “experience” in Puerto Vallarta, you might be hard-pressed to find one.
+However, there are plenty of vegan/vegetarian restaurants to choose from, as well as restaurants that have specific vegan options.
+Even if there were no vegan or vegetarian dishes on the menu, every restaurant I visited was able to modify them as necessary.

 This list includes restaurants in and around Puerto Vallarta which are vegan or vegetarian only.